TheBlockiest/XDRVTools/README.md

 4. Open an XDRV file and start using the suite of commands.

-## WIP Changes:
+## Planned Changes:
 * Rework functions to perform text changes in one action (in order to work better with Undo/Redo commands.)
+* Make **Beat / Measure Navigator Dock**'s "Go to measure" function account for time signature changes, rather than assuming 4/4.

 ## Important Info:
 * For ease of use, XDRVTools will expand your selections to cover all of the contained lines or measures as relevant.
 * XDRVTools is only meant to be used with .xdrv files.
-Other rhythm game chart files may be incompatible with XDRVTools commands.
+The behavior of XDRVTools commands on other video chart files is unpredictable.

 ## Command List: